Tsuihao/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 The pipeline consisted of the following steps:
 1. [Pre-processing]: convert image into gray scale and blur it with Gaussian filter.